jdomingu/IonicRecommendSample/Readme.md

 ## Installation Instructions

-- Install node
+Hopulous uses the node package manager to install dependencies.
+You can view dependencies in the package.json file.
+The file also maps terminal commands to npm install, start, and test.

-- Install npm
+- Install node and npm
-- Run `npm install cordova ionic`
-- Install the Android or iOS SDK.
-- Run `npm install` to download dependencies.
+- Run `npm install`
-- Run `ionic platform add android`
-- Run `cordova plugin add org.apache.cordova.camera`

 ## Notable Commands

-Run the app from a test http server at localhost:8100.
+Run the app from a test http server:

 `npm start`

-Run unit tests.
+Run unit tests:

 `npm test`

-Run the app in an emulator.
+Run the app in an emulator:

 `ionic emulate android`

-Run the app on a connected Android device.
+Run the app on a connected Android device:

 `ionic run android`

-*Note that the npm commands have been mapped in package.json.